tudelft3d/val3dity/README.md

     $ ./val3dity --help

-To validate all the solids in a GML or CityGML file and see a summary output:
+To validate all the `<gml:Solid>` in a GML or CityGML file and see a summary output:

     $ ./val3dity input.gml